 Why You Should Choose Tangerine

-Tangerine is a digital bank but with a wide array of banking services and products.
+Tangerine is a digital bank with a wide array of banking services and products.
 Apart from the typical chequing and savings accounts, Tangerine also has credit cards, tax-free savings accounts, GICs, mortgages, business accounts, and investment funds.
-You access more features than other digital banks.
+That’s way more features than other digital banks.

 The Tangerine Money-Back Credit Card and World Mastercard offer cash back rewards of 2%.
 What’s more, the cards have no annual fees.